Master's Degree in Environmental Nutrition

 Relevant research and theoretical foundations towards best practices guides the curriculum.
 Issues related to food sustainability, traditional food practices, food justice and complementary approaches to nutrition are examined.
-Students complete an applied project and internship grounded in the practical application of sustainable nutrition practices.
+You will complete an applied project and internship grounded in the practical application of sustainable nutrition practices.

 Background of Candidates